orangejustin/Image-Captioning-with-CNN-LSTM-Model/README.md

+# `Due to privacy issues, the code will be released within a month.`

-# PA 3: Image Captioning with CNN-LSTM Model
+# Image Captioning with CNN-LSTM Model

 ## Contributors
 Zecheng, Wenqian, Lainey, Mingkun

-# Due to privacy issues, the code will be released within a month.
 ## Task

 This project focus on constructing an encoder-decoder neural network architecture